-The arrival of the Romans in northwest Europe at the beginning of the era, with the river Rhine as frontier, was the starting signal for five centuries of widespread piracy.
-Piracy not only affected the coasts of Britannia and Gaul, but also stirred things up as far as the coast of the Mediterranean and the Black Sea.
-The heartland of these pirates was the coastal area north of the river Rhine up to the river Elbe, including parts of the adjacent interior.
+The arrival of the Romans in the northwest of Europe at the beginning of the era, with the River Rhine as a frontier, was the starting signal for five centuries of widespread piracy.
+Piracy not only affected the coasts of Britannia and northern Gaul, but also stirred things up as far as the coast of the Mediterranean and the Black Sea.
+The heartland of these pirates was the coastal area north of the River Rhine up to the River Elbe, including parts of the adjacent interior.
 It was a dangerous coast that even sheltered notorious capers until the late fourteenth century.
-Out of this long-standing raiding tradition, a common culture with a common language evolved, encompassing the southern coast of the North Sea and both sides of the English Channel.
+Out of this raiding tradition, a common culture with a common language evolved, encompassing the southern coast of the North Sea and both sides of the English Channel.
 This pirate culture, which flourished in the course of the fifth century, is, in fact, partly the foundation of early Northwest European culture.
-In this post, we'll try to tell the complex coastal history of Late Antiquity.
-It's a story that's almost never told.
+In this blog post, we'll try to tell the complex coastal history of Late Antiquity.
+A story rarely being told.

-And, of course, after reading this post, you understand too why in the psyche of the West names of freebooters and mateys like Blackbeard, Dolhain, Jack Sparrow, Jacob Benckes, Captain Hook, Mansvelt, Klaus Störtebeker, Michiel de Ruyter, der schwarze Rolf, Rock Braziliano (also Brasiliano), Francis Drake, the Flying Dutchman, Captain Kidd, Grutte Pier (see end of this post), Godeke Michels, Black Bart, Grace O'Malley, Davy Jones, Piet Hein, Egil Skallagrimson, Long John Silver, and, of course, Gannascus (in this post more) have a special place.
+And, of course, after reading this blog post, you understand too why in the psyche of the West names of freebooters and mateys like Blackbeard, Rock Braziliano, Dolhain, Francis Drake, Jacob Benckes, the Flying 'Dutchman', Piet Hein, Captain Hook, Davy Jones, Captain Kidd, Grace O'Malley, Mansvelt, Gannascus (in this blog post more), Godeke Michels, Grutte Pier (see end of this blog post), schwarze Rolf, Michiel de Ruyter, Klaus Scheld, Long John Silver, Egil Skallagrimson, Jack Sparrow, Klaus Störtebeker (see end of this blog post), Hennig Wichmann, and Magister Wigbold all have a special place in our heart.

 Before we begin; why is this story almost never being told?
 The explanation is trivial and quite embarrassing for the academic world: their obsession with Vikings.
 This disproportionate emphasis on Vikings has distorted our view of Europe's maritime history.
 As a particular scholar describes it: "The Vikings, in fact, were only the last episode of a long line of barbarian pirates harassing Europe," and another quote, "The Viking age marks an accentuation of something long present."
 Admittedly, the Vikings did so with a big bang.
 To this very day, almost twenty-four-seven new academic books or articles about Vikings are being published.

-And while we're at it, despite there's much discussion among scholars as to why the Scandinavians started looting the western world around 800, one of the triggers was the accumulated wealth of the Frisians.
-Frisian merchants had established themselves during the centuries before all along the southern North Sea coast, from Flanders to Denmark.
-But also at towns on the British Isles, along the river Rhine up to Trier, and at towns in southern Scandinavia and the Baltic Sea.
+And while we're at it, despite there's much discussion among scholars as to why the Scandinavians started looting the western world around 800, one of the triggers was the accumulated wealth of the maritime Frisians.
+A desire to viking was created by the wealth and the long-distance maritime connections of Frisia (De Maesschalck 2012).
+Frisian merchants had established themselves during the centuries before all along the southern North Sea coast, from the region of Flanders to the region of southern Jutland.
+But also in towns on the British Isles, at many places along the River Rhine up to the city of Trier, and even in towns in southern Scandinavia and the Baltic Sea.
 Frisians and Scandinavians were culturally akin in language, belief, and traditions.
-A desire to viking was created by the wealth and the long-distance maritime connections of Frisia (De Maesschalck 2012).

 Therefore, let us quickly go to where and when it all really started.